An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 \subsection{Conservation of total vorticity}

 We can derive an evolution equation for the vorticity $\omega$ by applying $\vb{k} \cdot \nabla \cross$ to the momentum equation \eqref{eq:momentum} giving

 The evolution equation \eqref{eq:vorticity_continuity} for local absolute vorticity $\omega$ satisfies a conservation law with a source term.
-Unlike the RSW \citep{ricardo2023conservation}, this implies, for the TRSW vorticity can be locally generated or dissipated.
-However, for constant buoyancy $b \equiv \emph{const.}$, the source term will vanish and we will regain the RSW \citep{ricardo2023conservation} which locally conserves absolute vorticity.
+Unlike the RSW \cite{ricardo2023conservation}, this implies, for the TRSW vorticity can be locally generated or dissipated.
+However, for constant buoyancy $b \equiv \emph{const.}$, the source term will vanish and we will regain the RSW \cite{ricardo2023conservation} which locally conserves absolute vorticity.

 We will show below that for the TRSW \eqref{eq:momentum}--\eqref{eq:buoyancy} total absolute vorticity is globally conserved. \begin{theorem} Consider the TRSW \eqref{eq:momentum}--\eqref{eq:buoyancy} on a 2D manifold $\Omega$ embedded in $R^3$ with periodic boundary conditions.
 At time $t \ge 0$, let the total absolute vorticity be denoted by $\mathcal{W}(t) = \int_\Omega{\omega d\Omega}$, where $\omega$ is the absolute vorticity defined in \eqref{eq:fluxes_and_vorticity}.
-If if $f$ is time-invariant then we have
+If the Coriolis frequency $f$ is time-invariant then we have

 \end{theorem} \begin{proof} Defining $\omega = \vb{k} \cdot \nabla \cross\vb{u} + f$ and integrating it in space, over the spatial domain $\Omega$, gives

 where $\vb{n}$ is the unit normal of the boundary ${\partial\Omega}$.
 On the periodic boundaries, the boundary terms cancel out and we have